modxcms/fred/docs/Fred.md

         - options
             - An array of colors; Example: `["lightcoral", "red", "black"]`
             - Color can be either a `string` or an `object` with following properties:
-               - value - Real value of the color, will be passed to Twig
+               - value - the value passed to Twig for the color, which can be anything
-               - color - Color that will display in the color swatch
+               - color - the displayed color for the swatch
-               - label - Label that will display in the color swatch
+               - label - an arbitrary label for the swatch
 - slider
     - Slider input for numbers
     - Type specific properties: